jharbieh/jharbieh.github.io/index.md

 ---
-layout: home
+layout: default
 title: "Johnny Harbieh Coffee Shop IT WEBECCENTRIC Blog"
 description: "Welcome to Johnny Harbieh Coffee Shop IT WEBECCENTRIC Blog.
 This blog is about technology, music and career."
 ---

 <section>
   <h2>Hello World!</h2>
-  <p>Welcome to my site.
-Explore my latest blog posts, projects, and more below.</p>
+  <p>Welcome to my blog!
+Johnny Harbieh Coffee Shop IT WEBECCENTRIC Blog!
+This blog is about technology, music and career.</p>
 </section>

 <footer class="footer">